TharinduAB/Hotel-Management-System-for-the-Shereen-Chalet/README.md

     composer install
 ```
 5. **Open the cloned project from VS code IDE**
-6. **Change the database name in the .env.example with the relevant DB name and Rename the .env.example as .env**
+6. **Change the database name in the .env.example with the relevant DB name and Rename the .env.example file as .env**
-7. **Make sure to create a new Database inside MySQL DBMS with the DB name given in the .env file**
+7. **Create a new Database inside MySQL DBMS with the DB name given in the .env file**
 8. **Generate keys**
 ```
     php artisan key:generate